AbdullahSibda/constitutional-compass/README.md

 - Verify tests pass before any push to `dev`

 ## Backend Rules
-- Add all backend code to the api repo, not this one
+- Add all backend code to the api repo - constitutional-compass-api